KostasSliazas/links-webpage/README.md

 ## Description

-A simple webpage - list of useful tools, web apps, and resources — all organized for easy access and reference.
+A simple webpage - list of (links) useful tools, web apps, and resources — all organized for easy access and reference.
 ## Features

 - Online utilities